mashbash/rails_views_and_partials/README.md

   - :layout, e.g. if you have a specific layout you’d like to use
   - :status, e.g. set server status, :status => 500, :status => :forbidden
   - :location, e.g. can set location header
-  - Give example of one of these?
+    - What is a location header? http://en.wikipedia.org/wiki/HTTP_location

 # Layout
 - You can create layout files specific to a controller, or even as specific as an action in a controller
 - Take note!
 When you do so, it automatically defaults to that layout.
 In order to revert to the original default, you’d have to specifically call on the layout you want when you render a view.
-- e.g. render :index, :layout => false (means don’t yield the view you are going to render to any layout, basically means no layout)
+- e.g. render :index, :layout => false (means no layout to apply)
 - You can call on other layouts by specifying their file names

 1) Layout Basics